Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 This Bulova out of the Automatic collection draws attention with a distinct blue and silver skeletal appeal, which has received utterly positive feedback from buyers.
 The Amazon rating of 4.8 out of 5 reflects a high level of durability as well.

-The Bulova 96A187 runs on a quality Japanese mechanical hand-wind movement with 42 hours of power reserve.
+The Bulova 96A187 runs on a quality Japanese automatic movement with 42 hours of power reserve.
 You can expect precise timekeeping due to the proven standards the Miyota caliber manufacture has shown over the decades.

 The face comes almost entirely skeletonized, exposing the neat craftsmanship of the Japanese watchmaking wizards.
 Adding contrast to it are the blue Roman numerals sitting on the edge of the dial.
-Coupled with blue-colored hands that glow in the dark, the watch is easily readable at every moment of the day.
+Coupled with blue-colored hands that glow in the dark, the watch is legible from any angle and at every moment of the day.

 Last but not least, the watch has a decent 43mm case diameter, features a classy stainless steel band, and is 30m (100ft) water-resistant.